yashthakare-07/Enterprise-ETL-Pipeline/README.md

 **IAM:** One execution role (`etl_lambda_role`) for the Lambda function, with a single inline policy scoped to: `s3:GetObject`/`s3:ListBucket` on the raw data bucket; `dynamodb:PutItem`/`UpdateItem`/`GetItem`/`BatchWriteItem` on the DynamoDB table; `sqs:ReceiveMessage`/`DeleteMessage`/`GetQueueAttributes` on the main queue; and `logs:CreateLogGroup`/`CreateLogStream`/`PutLogEvents` for CloudWatch Logs.

 **Lambda:** `EnterpriseETLProcessor_<suffix>`, Python 3.12 runtime, 256 MB memory, 60-second timeout, triggered by an SQS event source mapping with a batch size of 10 and `ReportBatchItemFailures` enabled.
+Third-party dependencies are installed from `requirements.txt` during the CI build and packaged into the deployment zip by Terraform's `archive_file` data source — they are not vendored in the repository.

 **S3:** a raw data ingestion bucket and a separate Athena query-results bucket, both suffixed with a randomly generated identifier for global uniqueness.